BrandonE/lichocker/README.md

 * Exiting the Docker container: Ctrl+C
 * Stopping the Docker container: `docker stop lichess`
-* Restarting the Docker container: `docker start lichess --attach`
+* Restarting the Docker container: `docker start lichess --attach --interactive`
 * View the output of the running Docker container that you previously exited: `docker attach lichess`